SeleniumHQ/selenium-maven-release-test/readme.md

-To use this project, you need to make a clone and run in two different shell windows:
+To use this project, you need to make a clone and run in two different shell windows, run one command in each:

 mvn jetty:run

 mvn -Dselenium.version=2.6.0 test